2020-21 nominations have closed. Stay tuned for news about this year's winners and look for next year's nominations opening in the winter.

 “Every day, the museum’s stewardship mission brings us into contact with Oregon heroes — people who are doing amazing work to protect and preserve our ecosystems, landscapes, and cultures,” said Jon Erlandson, the museum’s executive director.
 “The Oregon Stewardship Award helps shine well-deserved light on that work.

-The 2021 awardee will be announced on March 1.
+2021 awardees will be announced in May.

 Last year, the museum honored the Maxville Heritage Interpretive Center and its founder, Gwendolyn Trice, for Timber Culture, a traveling exhibit that tells an inclusive story of Oregon's multicultural logging industry and the communities that developed around it.
 Read more.